carolina-morales/pozoljs/README.md

 ```

 ### Create interface <a name="create-interface"></a>
-**This works if the folder already exists**
-\
 Run the command
 ```shell
 pozoljs -g interface [interfaceName]
 ```
-For example: this one, create user.interface.ts file in user folder.
+For example: this one, create user.interface.ts file in user folder if it is a typescript project.
 ```shell
 pozoljs -g interface user
 ```